UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part4.md

 thumbnail: https://i.pcmag.com/imagery/articles/04QbILXwVNxIcTB52JDHeir-5..v1569489465.jpg
 ---

-# 1. list the IOMMU Groups
+# 1. List the IOMMU Groups

-So, Now should able to see the iommu group. on your linux system (use bash), type the following command:
+Now, you should be able to view the IOMMU groups on your Linux system using the following command in your terminal:

 ```shell
 #!/bin/bash